Kizhi Island: Industrial development

 Since at least the 14th century, the island was part of the exchange route between Novgorod and White Sea.
 The numerous settlements on Kizhi and neighboring islands (about 100 by the 16th century) comprised an administrative entity called Spas-Kizhi Pogost.
 Since the 13th and 14th century, the area acquired economical importance as a source of iron ores.
 By the early 18th century, as a consequence of the industrial reforms of Tzar Peter I, several ore mines and metallurgy plants were built on the Onega Lake, in particular on the place of modern Medvezhyegorsk and Petrozavodsk cities.
 Those plants required hard physical labor such as cutting forests for wood, coal burning, ground works, etc., which was mostly provided by the local peasants.
-The labor was forced; the disobeyed were punished by public beating and fines that sparked local riots.
-The largest one occurred in 1769–1771 and is known as Kizhi Uprising, which was sparked by a governor order to send peasants during the harvest season for works at Tivdiysk marble mine and construction of the Lizhemsky metallurgical plant.
+The labor was forced; disobediance was punished by public beating and fines that sparked local riots.
+The largest one occurred in 1769–1771 and is known as the Kizhi Uprising; it was sparked by a governor's order to send peasants during the harvest season for works at Tivdiysk marble mine and construction of the Lizhemsky metallurgical plant.
 Peasants disobeyed and boycotted the order.
-They were soon joined by up to 40,000 people from all over Karelia led by Kliment Sobolev, Andrei Salnikov and Semen Kostin.
-The revolt was based in the Kizhi Pogost that resulted in its name.
-The peasants sent petitioners to St. Petersburg, but those were arrested and punished, and a military corps was sent to suppress the uprising.
+They were soon joined by up to 40,000 people from all over Karelia, led by Kliment Sobolev, Andrei Salnikov and Semen Kostin.
+The revolt was based in the Kizhi Pogost which resulted in its name.
+The peasants sent petitioners to St. Petersburg, but the petitioners were arrested and punished, and a military corps was sent to suppress the uprising.
 They arrived to Kizhi by the end of June, 1771, and after artillery fire the peasants quickly surrendered.
-The leaders and 50–70 other peasants were publicly beaten and sent to exile in Siberia.
+The leaders and 50–70 other peasants were publicly beaten and sent into exile in Siberia.
 Many others were forced into military service, which was a form of punishment of the time.
-However, the recruitment of peasants for the construction of local plants and mineworks had stopped.
+However, at this point the recruitment of peasants for the construction of local plants and mineworks stopped.

 Farming and other traditional activities

 From the early times, the most important occupation of the islanders was farming.
-All available area, about half of the island was converted to fields; from the remaining half, a quarter was rocky and the rest occupied by swamps.
+All available area, about half of the island was converted to fields; of the remaining half, a quarter was rocky and the rest occupied by swamps.
 On one occasion in the 18th century, two villages were moved from Kizhi island to the nearby infertile mainland to free land for farming.
-Until 1970, the island had about 96 ha of fields yielding various grains and potato, and combine harvesters and tractors for field cultivation.
+Until 1970, the island had about 96 ha of fields yielding various grains and potato, using combine harvesters and tractors for field cultivation.
 The farming was stopped in 1971 by a government directive.
 Some fields were reconstructed in 2004 as part of the Kizhi museum.
 Those fields are an exhibit demonstrating major steps of the farming and harvesting work.

 Other traditional activities of the area included embroidery, making beaded jewelry, weaving (including traditional birch bark weaving), knitting, spinning, woodcarving (which included making traditional Russian wooden toys) and pottery.